Night Moves (1975 film): Plot

-Harry Moseby is a retired professional football player now working as a private investigator in Los Angeles.
-He discovers that his wife Ellen is having an affair with a man named Marty Heller.
+Harry Moseby is a former professional football player working as a private investigator in Los Angeles.
+He learns through his friend Nick that a fortune can be made in Mexican artifacts, as the country is cracking down on the theft of its Native American legacy, but is not interested.
+He later accidentally learns his wife Ellen is having a love affair with a man named Marty Heller.

 Aging former actress Arlene Iverson hires Harry to find her 16-year-old daughter Delly Grastner.
 Arlene's only source of income is her daughter's trust fund, but it requires Delly to be living with her.
-Arlene gives Harry the name of one of Delly's friends in Los Angeles, a mechanic called Quentin.
-Quentin tells Harry that he last saw Delly at a New Mexico film location, where she started flirting with one of Arlene's old flames, stuntman Marv Ellman.
-Harry realizes that the injuries to Quentin's face are from fighting the stuntman and sympathizes with his bitterness towards Delly.
-He travels to the film location and talks to Marv and stunt coordinator Joey Ziegler.
-Before returning to Los Angeles, Harry is surprised to see Quentin working on Marv's stunt plane.
+Arlene gives Harry the name of one of Delly's friends in Los Angeles, a mechanic and spurned paramour named Quentin.
+Quentin tells Harry that he last saw Delly at a New Mexico film location, where she flirted with one of Arlene's old flames, stuntman Marv Ellman.
+Harry realizes that the injuries to Quentin's face are from fighting the stuntman.
+He talks with Ellman and stunt coordinator Joey Ziegler.
+Before returning to Los Angeles, Harry is surprised to see Quentin working on Ellman's stunt plane.

-Harry suspects that Delly may be trying to seduce her mother's ex-lovers and travels to the Florida Keys, where her stepfather Tom Iverson lives.
-Harry finds Delly staying with Tom and his girlfriend Paula.
+Harry travels to the Florida Keys, where Delly's stepfather Tom Iverson lives, and finds Delly staying with Tom and his girlfriend Paula.
+Tom admits to having been intimate with Delly, and agrees she should return to her mother.
 Harry, Paula, and Delly take a boat trip to go swimming, but Delly becomes distraught when she finds the submerged wreckage of a small plane with the decomposing body of the pilot inside.
-Paula marks the spot with a buoy, and when they return to shore, she appears to report the find to the Coast Guard.
-Later that night she visits Harry's cabin and the two make love.
+Paula marks the spot with a buoy.
+They return to the shore and Paula makes a telephone call to report the find to the Coast Guard.
+She later visits Harry's bungalow and the two have sex.

-Harry persuades Delly to return to her mother in California.
-After he drops her off at her California home, he still is uneasy about the case, but focuses on patching up his own marriage.
-He tells his wife he will give up the agency, something she has wanted him to do for a long time, but then he learns that Delly has been killed in a car accident on the set of a movie.